What Is the Most Realistic Medical Show? Ranking ‘Grey’s Anatomy,’ ‘The Good Doctor’ & More

 Score: 6/10

-NBC’s medical drama may be inspired by one of America’s oldest hospitals, but its inspiration doesn’t necessarily translate into accuracy.
-Sure, New Amsterdam has mostly accurate depictions of medical treatment, but the over-the-top drama knocks it down a few pegs.
+NBC’s medical drama was inspired by one of America’s oldest hospitals, but its inspiration didn’t always translate into accuracy.
+Sure, New Amsterdam had mostly accurate depictions of medical treatment, but the over-the-top drama knocks it down a few pegs on our scoring spectrum.

 The Good Doctor (2017-Present)